 Our businesses operate in industries that are subject to rapid technological advancements, upgrades and changing consumer needs.
 Our success will depend on our ability to keep up with the latest developments in technology innovations and commercialization and if we fail to do so successfully, the demand for our products, solutions and services may decline.
 For instance, applications of technologies similar to ChatGPT to our products and services to cater to consumer needs may be essential for us to remain competitive in the market.
 In addition, research and development of technological changes and innovations will typically require substantial capital expenditures as well as upgrades of products or services.
 Furthermore, we may not execute successfully on our development strategy, including because of challenges with regard to technical hurdles that we fail to overcome in a timely fashion.
 In addition, changes in user behavior resulting from technological developments may also adversely affect us.
 For example, the number of people accessing the internet through mobile devices and internet of things, or IoTs, such as smartphones, tablets and smart (voice-activated internet) home devices, has increased in recent years, and we expect this trend to continue while 5G and more advanced mobile communications technologies are broadly implemented.
-If we fail to develop products and technologies that are compatible with all mobile devices, IoTs and operating systems, or if the products and services we develop are not widely accepted and used by users of various mobile devices and IoTs, our position in the internet and AI sectors may be adversely affected.
+If we fail to develop products and technologies that are compatible with all mobile devices, IoTs and operating systems, or if the products may be adversely affected.
 In addition, the widespread adoption of new internet, networking or telecommunications technologies or other technological changes could require substantial expenditures to modify or integrate our products, services or infrastructure.
-As such, if we fail to adapt our products and services to technological innovations in an effective and timely manner, our business, fina
+As such, if we fail to adapt our products and services to technological innovations in an effective and timely manner, our business, financial condition and results of operations could be materially and adversely affected.